marksoper/parent.cc/28June2013/annie.md

 ## American students falling behind?
 Yes and No

-The Annie E Casy Foundation released their annual Kids Count report on child and family well-being in the US.
-They report some encouraging
+The Annie E Casy Foundation released their [2013 Kids Count Data Book](http://datacenter.kidscount.org/publications/databook/2013 "2013 Kids Count Data Book") report on child and family well-being in the US.
+We continue to improve steadily in health and education.
+Economic well-being is up slightly in the past year but has been in decline over the past decade.
+The data points out the growing economic gap

-New Mexico was awarded "worst state" for overall well-being of children.
+New Mexico took over from Mississippi as the "worst state" in overall well-being of children.
 New Hampshire led a raft of New England states at the top of the pack.
 [See how your state stacks up in this impressive visualization?](http://datacenter.kidscount.org/publications/databook/DataWheel/2013 "Kids Count Data Wheel")